e-Learning Blog

 3.PowerPoint, PDF

-1. Types of Visual and Video Learning Materials
+1. Types of Audio-Visual and Video Materials

-The videos used in e-learning are classified into four types.
+Videos used in e-learning are classified into four types.

-1. Training videos
+1. Workshop videos

-2. Interpersonal skills learning videos
+2. Interpersonal skills training videos

 3. Technical training videos